khuongtran19/coding-challenge/README.md

 - [Min Sub Array ](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/MinSubArray/JS/minSubArray.js)

 # Divide and Conquer
-This pattern involves dividing a data set into smaller chunks and then repeating a process with a subnet of data.
+This pattern involves dividing a data set into smaller chunks and then repeating a process with a subnet of data.\
 This pattern can tremendously decrease time complexity.\
 **Example:**
 - [Sort](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/Sort/JS/sort.js)

 # Recurtion Tips
-For arrays, use methods like slice, the spread operator, and concat that make copies of arrays so you do not mutate them.
+For arrays, use methods like slice, the spread operator, and concat that make copies of arrays so you do not mutate them.\
-Remember that string are immutable so you will need to use methods like slice, subtr, or substring to make copies of strings To make copies of objects use Objects.assign, or the spread operator.\
+Remember that string are immutable so you will need to use methods like slice, subtr, or substring to make copies of strings.\
+To make copies of objects use Objects.assign, or the spread operator.\
 **Example:**
 - [Product of Array](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/ProductOfArray/JS/productOfArray.js)